sst/sst/packages/resources/README.md

 ### `srcPath`

 The source directory where the entry point file is located.
 The `node_modules` in this directory is used to generate the bundle.
 The `tsconfig.json` is expected to be here as well.

-Defaults to `""` (project root).
+Cannot be set to the project root.

 ### `handler`